-is conducted.
-To give the readers a comprehensive view of the performance of these methods, Figures 5(A) and (B) show examples of the predicted trajectories (for one element of X(t)) versus the true trajectory for two specific initial conditions (from the 100 initial conditions we used): the one for which RC-ESN shows the best performance (Figure 5(A)), and the one for which RC-ESN shows the worst performance (Figure 5(B)).
+The short-term prediction skills of the three ML methods for the same training/testing sets are compared in Fig. 5.
+Given the chaotic nature of the system, the performance of the methods depends on the initial condition from which the predictions are conducted.
+To give the readers a comprehensive view of the performance of these methods, Fig. 5a and b shows examples of the predicted trajectories (for one element of X(t)) versus the true trajectory for two specific initial conditions (from the 100 initial conditions we used), namely the one for which RC-ESN shows the best performance (Fig. 5a), and the one for which RC-ESN shows the worst performance (Fig. 5b).

-For the initial condition in Figure 5(A), RC-ESN accurately predicts the time series for over 2.3 MTU, which is equivalent to $460\Delta t$ and over 10.35 Lyapunov timescales.
-Closer examination shows that the RC-RSN prediction follows the true trajectory well even up to ≈ 4 MTU.
-The RNN-LSTM has the next best prediction performance (up to around 0.9 MTU or $180\Delta t$).

-The prediction from ANN is around 0.6 MTU or $120\Delta t$.
-For the example in Figure 5(B), all methods have shorter prediction horizons, but RC-ESN still has the best performance (accurate prediction up to ≈ 0.7 MTU), followed by ANN and RNN-LSTM with similar prediction accuracies (≈ 0.3 MTU).
-Searching through all 100 initial conditions, the best prediction with RNN-LSTM is up to ≈ 1.7 MTU (equivalent to $340\Delta t$), and the best prediction with ANN is up to ≈ 1.2 MTU (equivalent to $240\Delta t$),
+For the initial condition in Fig. 5a, RC-ESN accurately predicts the time series for over 2.3 MTU, which is equivalent to $460\Delta t$ and over 10.35 Lyapunov timescales.
+Closer examination shows that the RC-RSN predictions follow the true trajectory well even up to ≈ 4 MTU.
+The RNN-LSTM has the next-best prediction performance (up to around 0.9 MTU or $180\Delta t$).
+The predictions from ANN are around 0.6 MTU or $120\Delta t$.
+For the example in Fig. 5b, all methods have shorter prediction horizons, but RC-ESN still has the best performance (accurate predictions up to ≈ 0.7 MTU), followed by ANN and RNN-LSTM, with similar prediction accuracies (≈ 0.3 MTU).
+Searching through all 100 initial conditions, the best predictions with RNN-LSTM are up to ≈ 1.7 MTU (equivalent to $340\Delta t$), and the best predictions with ANN are up to ≈ 1.2 MTU (equivalent to $240\Delta t$).

-To compare the results over all 100 randomly chosen initial conditions, we have defined an averaged relative L_2 error between the true and predicted trajectories
+To compare the results over all 100 randomly chosen initial conditions, we have defined an averaged relative L_2 error between the true and predicted trajectories as follows:

 Here $[\cdot]$ and $\langle \cdot \rangle$ indicate, respectively, averaging over 100 initial conditions and over $2000\Delta t$.
-To be clear, $X{true}(t)$ refers to the 245 data at time t obtained from the numerical solution while $X{pred}(t)$ refers to the predicted value at t using one of the machine learning methods.
-Figure 5(C) compares e(t) for the three methods.
-It is clear that RC-ESN significantly outperforms ANN and RNN-LSTM for short-term prediction in this multi-scale chaotic testbed.
-Figure 6 shows an example of the spatio-temporal evolution of X{pred} (from RC-ESN), X{true} , and their difference, which further demonstrates the capabilities of RC-ESN for short-term spatio-temporal prediction.
+To be clear, $X{\rm true}(t)$ refers to the data at time t obtained from the numerical solution, while $X{\rm pred}(t)$ refers to the predicted value at t using one of the machine-learning methods.
+Figure 5c compares e(t) for the three methods.
+It is clear that RC-ESN significantly outperforms ANN and RNN-LSTM for short-term predictions in this multiscale chaotic test bed.
+Figure 6 shows an example of the spatiotemporal evolution of $X{\rm pred}$ (from RC-ESN), $X{\rm true}$, and their difference, which further demonstrates the capabilities of RC-ESN for short-term spatiotemporal predictions.

-250 3.2 Short-term prediction: Scaling of RC-ESN and ANN performance with training size N
+3.2 Short-term predictions: scaling of RC-ESN and ANN performance with training size N

 How the performance of ML techniques scales with the size of the training set is of significant practical importance, as the amount of available data is often limited in many problems.
-Given that currently there is no theoretical understanding of such scaling for these ML techniques, we have empirically examined how the quality of short-term predictions scales with N. We have conducted the scaling analysis for $N = 10^4$ to $N = 2 \times 10^6$ for the three methods.
-Two metrics for the quality of prediction are used: the prediction horizon, defined as when the averaged L_2 error e(t) reaches 0.3, and the prediction error E, defined as the average of e(t) between 0 - 0.5 MTU:
+Given that there is currently no theoretical understanding of such scaling for these ML techniques, we have empirically examined how the quality of short-term predictions scale with N. We have conducted the scaling analysis for $N=10^4$ to $N=2\times10^6$ for the three methods.
+Two metrics for the quality of predictions are used, namely the prediction horizon, defined as when the averaged L_2 error e(t) reaches 0.3, and the prediction error E, defined as the average of e(t) between 0 and 0.5 MTU as follows: